ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Dataset**

 GHGA presents its content to potential data requesters and submitters with the *Dataset* entity, which focuses on sharing functionality by describing the contents at a high level.
-Each dataset is linked to a *Data Access Policy*, which builds the legal basis for the sharing of data.
-One dataset has links to *Experiment* via *Research Data File*, and to  *Analysis* entities via *Process Data File*.
-The dataset is also linked to *Analysis Methods* and *Experiment methods* via *Analysis Methods Supporing Files* and *Experiment Methods Supporing Files* respectively.
+Each *Dataset* is linked to a *Data Access Policy*, which builds the legal basis for the sharing of data.
+One *Dataset* has links to *Experiment* via *Research Data File*, and to  *Analysis* via *Process Data File*.
+The *Dataset* is also indirectly linked to *Analysis Method*, *Experiment Method* and the *Individual* via *Analysis Method Supporing File*, *Experiment Method Supporing File* and *Individual Supporting File*, respectively.
 The *Dataset* entity is also linked to *Study*.

 #### **Dataset metadata properties**